Legal battles over the 'social burden' rule continue: what immigrants need to know when seeking benefits

 Under previous DHS rules, which have been in effect since 1999, only cash government benefits a foreigner has or will receive were considered when determining the likelihood of becoming a Public Charge.

-Non-cash benefits such as Supplemental Nutrition Assistance Program (SNAP) or food stamps were not counted; Medicaid; or housing subsidies.
-The emphasis was on whether he would be “primarily dependent on the government for existence”.
+Non-monetary benefits such as the Supplemental Nutrition Assistance Program (SNAP) or food stamps were not included; Medicaid; or housing subsidies.
+The emphasis was on whether it would be "primarily dependent on the government for its existence."

-On August 4, 2019, the Trump administration published rules that added consideration of non-monetary benefits to “better ensure that foreigners subject to Public Charge rules are self-sufficient, that is, they do not depend on government resources to meet their needs and rely on their own capabilities. as well as the resources of family members, sponsors and private organizations. "
+On August 4, 2019, the Trump Administration published rules that added consideration of non-monetary benefits to "better ensure that aliens subject to the Public Charge rule are self-sufficient, that is, not dependent on government resources to meet their needs and rely on their own capabilities." as well as resources from family members, sponsors, and private organizations."

-The regulations state that the term “Public Charge” means a person who receives one or more designated government benefits for more than 12 months cumulatively in any 36 month period.
+The regulations state that the term "Public Charge" means a person who receives one or more designated public benefits for more than 12 months in the aggregate during any 36-month period.

 The decision must be based on the totality of the circumstances of the applicant's case.